hgb-bin-proteomics/CandidateVectorSearch/input.md

 ## spectraIdx

-The `spectraIdx` array is analogous to the `candidatesIdx` array and contains the indices of where every spectrum starts in `spectraValues`.
+The `spectraIdx` array is analogous to the `candidatesIdx` array and contains the indices of where each spectrum starts in `spectraValues`.
 It always contains as many elements as there are spectra.

 ```python
 spectraIdx = [0, 4]